Is Proof of Possession and Control of Stolen Property Beyond Mere Contact With Stolen Property Required to Prove a Theft

 In a Theft Case the Crown Is Required to Present Evidence That the Accused Had Knowing Possession and Control of the Stolen Property Rather Than Mere Contact or Connection With the Stolen Property.

 Understanding the Evidentiary Requirement That the Crown Must Prove Possession of Property Within a Theft Case

-For a finding of guilt in a matter involving a person accused of theft as per section 322 of the Criminal Code of Canada, R.S.C.
+When a person is accused of, and charged with, theft of property as per section 322 of the Criminal Code of Canada, R.S.C.
 1985, c.
-C-46, the Crown must prove that the person accused was at some point in possession and control of the stolen property.
-Proof that the accused had circumstantial contact with, or connection to, the stolen property is insufficient.
+C-46, there is a requirement that the Crown prove that the person charged was in unlawful possession of the stolen property rather than proving merely circumstantial contact with, or connection to, the stolen property.

 322 (1) Every one commits theft who fraudulently and without colour of right takes, or fraudulently and without colour of right converts to his use or to the use of another person, anything, whether animate or inanimate, with intent